gdamdam/mscope/README.md

 A local-first, in-browser **audio scope & diagnostic instrument**.

-Point it at a live source and read your signal — oscilloscope, spectrum, loudness, stereo field, and signal-health diagnostics — entirely in the browser.
+Point it at a live source and read your signal: oscilloscope, spectrum, loudness, stereo field, and signal-health diagnostics.

+Entirely in the browser.

 An *observational* meter: it never alters the audio it measures.